daneroe/tic_excercise/README.md

 Not ideal.
 Based on testing, speed overhead for grabbing token is about a second.
 Probably not worth implementing either of the aboveoptions in alloted time.

+### Tictoc specific
+Best practices for using types in React?
+Static type Checking (Flow / TS) etc.
+State management?
+(Not using REDUX from memory?)